Shaun10020/portfolio/README.md

 4. replace navbar text with icons
 5. Remove contact and add as side bar
 6. replace html with json, easy to popular data
+7. make ASCII interactive, able to choose which axis to rotate, interval time.
+8. Add navbar border.